innazh/proglog/README.md

 5. Add ACL by adding policy and model, use casbin pkg to enforce it
 6. Add an interceptor / middleware to our grpc server to extract cert's cn for the server to check
 7. In the test cases / when instantiating the server, we now define the Authorizer interface and voila!
+### Chapter 6: Observability
+1. Add libs for logging , metrics and tracing (OpenCensus, zap)
+2. Set it up at the start of the server
+3. Wrap the created and configured log in the middleware
+4. Before instantiating the server, setup the files/output for tracing and metrics via LogExporter
+5. Close the files as a part of graceful shutdown